advocations/skype/Skype/UCWA/TraceAndDebugTools.md

 For information of interest to Google Chrome users, see [Chrome Developer Tools](https://developers.google.com/chrome-developer-tools/).

-For information about Firebug or for some Firefox options, see [Debugging JavaScript](https://developer.mozilla.org/en-US/docs/Debugging_JavaScript) and[Firebug](http://getfirebug.com/).
+For information about Firebug or for some Firefox options, see [Debugging JavaScript](https://developer.mozilla.org/en-US/docs/Debugging_JavaScript) and [Firebug](http://getfirebug.com/).

 For information about Safari tools, see [Safari Web Development Tools](https://developer.apple.com/technologies/safari/developer-tools.mdl).